rtosholdings/riptable/README.md

 # RipTable
-High performance, low memory, multithreaded 64-bit python data analytics engine for big data based on numpy arrays.
+All in one, high performance 64 bit python analytics engine for numpy arrays with multithreaded support.

+Support for Python 3.6, 3.7, 3.8 on 64 bit Windows, Linux, and Mac OS.

 Enhances or replaces numpy, pandas, and includes high speed cross platform SDS file format.
-RipTable can often crunch numbers at 10x the speed of numpy of pandas.
-It uses less memory than pandas.
+RipTable can often crunch numbers at 10x the speed of numpy of pandas while using less memory than pandas.

-Support for Python 3.6, 3.7, 3.8 on 64 bit Windows, Linux, and Mac OS.
+Maximum Speed is achieved through the use of: **vector instrinsics**: hand rolled loops, using AVX-256 with AVX-512 support coming. **smart threading**: for large arrays, multiple threads are deployed. **recycling**: built in array garbage collection.

 To install "pip install riptable".